njanetos/narchiveR/README.md

-# drugs: Illicit drug data package for R
+# narchiveR: Illicit drug data package for R

 [![Build Status](https://travis-ci.org/njanetos/drugs.svg?branch=master)](https://travis-ci.org/njanetos/drugs)
 [![Coverage Status](https://coveralls.io/repos/njanetos/drugs/badge.svg?branch=master)](https://coveralls.io/r/njanetos/drugs?branch=master)

 An R package that fetches and processes data on the prices of illicit drugs, scraped from deep web marketplaces.
-Also provides access to the STRIDE dataset in R. Despite its policy relevance, data on illicit drug prices is difficult to find.
+Also provides access to the STRIDE dataset in R. Despite its policy relevance, data on illicit drug prices is difficult to find, `narchiveR` is intended to make it easier.

 ### Installation